Kotori316/QuarryPlus/.github/ISSUE_TEMPLATE/bug_report.md

 * QuarryPlus version: []
 * Other mods: []

-## Other materials
+## Crash report or logs

 If your Minecraft has crashed, please attach the crash report.
-Use pastebin or something.
+Please use pastebin or just paste the report.